Wednesday, September 2, 2009

 I'm not certain why this is the case.
 I don't think it's a simple as being dissatisfied with the results of my efforts on the "What Olympic Sport Are You?" quiz--

-You Are Gymnastics
+You Are Gymnastics |

+You are agile, expressive, and precise.
 You have the drive to practice until you get something perfectly right.
+And you have the confidence to perform difficult moves when under pressure. |

 --although it surely didn't help.
 I'm not a hugely committed sports fan, chief proof of that being that my three decades in Wisconsin didn't give me the requisite Packer fervor.
 I'm not so immune, however, that big games won't lure me in, especially if they're played in blinding snowstorms.
 Besides, I'm a confessed baseball geek and that's one the sports actually in the Olympics.